symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     **Inner Transaction**

     Transactions initiated by different accounts.
-An aggregate transaction can contain up to ``1000`` inner transactions.
+An aggregate transaction can contain up to ``1000`` inner transactions involving up to ``15`` different cosignatories.
 Other aggregate transactions are not allowed as inner transactions.

     **Cosignatures**

-    The array of transaction cosigners signatures.
-The maximum number of cosignatories allowed is ``15``.
+    An array of transaction cosignatures.

 ******************
 Aggregate complete
 ******************

-An aggregate transaction is  **complete** if before announcing it to the network, all cosigners have signed it.
-If valid, it will be included in a block.
+An aggregate transaction is  **complete** when all cosigners have signed it.

+The different participants can sign without using the blockchain the aggregate transaction.
+Once it has all the required signatures, one of them can announce it to the network.
+If the inner transaction setup is valid, and there is no validation error, the transactions will get executed at the same time.

+Aggregate complete transactions enable adding more transactions per block by gathering multiple inner transactions between different participants in the same operation.

 .. raw:: html

     <h2>Example</h2>

-Dan announces an aggregate complete transaction that merges two transfer transactions.
-Alice and Bob will receive the mosaics at the same time.
+Dan announces an aggregate transaction that merges two transfer transactions.
+As he is the only required signed, we say the aggregate transaction it is complete.
+After announcing it to the network, Alice and Bob will receive the mosaics at the same time.

 .. figure:: ../resources/images/guides-transactions-sending-payouts.png
     :align: center